LIA: Privacy-Preserving Data Quality Evaluation in Federated Learning Using a Lazy Influence Approximation: Introduction

+The success of Machine Learning (ML) depends to a large extent on the availability of high-quality data~\cite{oala2023dmlr}.
+Having the ability to \emph{score} and \emph{filter} irrelevant, noisy, or malicious data can significantly improve model accuracy and speed up training.
+However, ensuring data quality is especially challenging in Federated Learning (FL)~\cite{mcmahan2017communication,kairouz2021advances,wang2021field}.
+In FL, a single \emph{Center} uses data from independent and sometimes self-interested \emph{data holders} to train a model jointly.
+Data holders often operate resource-constrained edge devices and include businesses and medical institutions that must protect the privacy of their data due to confidentiality or legal constraints.
+Thus, we never have direct access to the training data in order to inspect it, and privacy is a strong concern.
+This raises our main question: \emph{how can we evaluate data quality in a distributed manner while preserving privacy?}

+Imagine a collaborative project involving multiple hospitals across the globe, each with its own repository of chest X-ray scans of patients.
+The goal is to use FL to train a robust ML model capable of diagnosing heart conditions from these X-rays~\cite{rajpurkar2017chexnet}.
+However, each hospital adheres to different data collection protocols.
+E.g., Hospital A may use a different scanner making it incompatible with the rest of the data.
+If included, it can lead to a large drop in accuracy~\cite{liu2019comparison}.
+More insidiously, Hospital B may habitually include textual annotations directly on the scans for internal communication.
+The model may rely on these shortcuts instead of looking at the actual scan~\cite{oakden2020hidden}.
+At the same time, it is important not to discard data about rare diseases, even if it might appear very different from most other data.

+To address these issues, we propose a ``rite of passage'' mechanism where a hospital's data is admitted into the FL system only if no issues are detected.
+By this, we not only ensure the integrity of the FL procedure, but can also flag potentially bad data-collection procedures for the hospitals.
+However, note that patient X-rays are very sensitive information and protected by strong privacy regulations such as HIPAA.
+Thus we need to ensure that both the model training and (for our purpose) more importantly the data quality assessment is performed in a federated and privacy preserving manner minimizing the patient information being leaked.

-A clean way of quantifying the effect of data point(s) on the accuracy of a model is via the notion of \emph{influence}~\cite{pmlr-v70-koh17a,cook1980characterizations}.
+To prevent such a scheme from filtering out valuable data about rare conditions, quality assessment cannot be based on simple data similarity, which would consider them outliers.
+A clean way of quantifying the quality of data point(s) is via the notion of \emph{influence}~\cite{pmlrv70koh17a,cook1980characterizations}.
 Intuitively, influence quantifies the marginal contribution of a data point (or batch of points) on a model's accuracy.
 One can compute this by comparing the difference in the model's empirical risk when trained with and without the point in question.
 While the influence metric can be highly informative, it is impractical to compute: re-training a model is time-consuming, costly, and often impossible, as participants do not have access to the entire dataset.
-We propose a simple and practical approximation of the \emph{sign} of the exact influence (\emph{`lazy' influence approximation}), which is based on an estimate of the direction of the model after a small number of local training epochs with the new data.
+We propose a simple and practical approximation of the \emph{sign} of the exact influence (\emph{Lazy Influence Approximation}) which is based on an estimate of the direction of the model after a small number of local training epochs with the new data.